KanthTS/forage-midas/README.md

 # Midas
-Project repo for the JPMC Advanced Software Engineering Forage program
+Project repo for the JPMC Advanced Software Engineering Forage program.

 TASK-1:
 Fork and clone the project repo, which already contains the scaffold your teammate has created.
 The repo can be found here: https://github.com/vagabond-systems/forage-midas
 Open the program in your IDE of choice - you will have a much easier time if your IDE has support for Spring or at least Maven projects.
 If you are casting about for a new IDE to call home, consider IntelliJ by Jetbrains.
 It is a feature-rich, well-supported IDE with plenty of useful bits and pieces which make development faster and more enjoyable.
 The community edition is entirely free, and you can get a free student license for IntelliJ Ultimate if you are part of an accredited educational program.